flutter/flutter/specs/style.md

      // looking at the cached data for the given pseudoElement:
      // if there's a cached value, return it
      // otherwise, figure out which StyleValue we're going to be using, in this order:
-     //   - if we're isGhost, look out our cached declarations
+     //   - look out our override declarations (first with the pseudo, if any, then without)
-     //   - look at this element's StyleDeclarations for the given pseudo-element (if any)
+     //   - if there's an element:
-     //   - look at this element's StyleDeclarations with no pseudo-element
+     //     - look at this element's StyleDeclarations (first with the pseudo, if any, then without)
-     //   - if it's an inherited property and there's a parent
+     //   - if it's an inherited property and there's a parent:
-     //      - call getProperty() on the parent
+     //      - call getProperty() on the parent (without the pseudo)
-     //     otherwise use the default value
+     //   - use the default value
      // resolve the StyleValue giving it the property and node in question
      // cache the value, along with the StyleValueResolverSettings

+  readonly attribute RenderNodeStyleDeclarationList overrideStyles;
+     // mutable; initially empty
+     // this is used when isGhost is true, and can also be used more generally to
+     // override styles from the layout manager (e.g. to animate a new node into view)

   private void cascadedValueAdded(PropertyHandle property, String? pseudoElement = null);
   private void cascadedValueRemoved(PropertyHandle property, String? pseudoElement = null);